briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     by the Zoning Inspector.

-3. _(c)_ The Village Engineer and the Cuyahoga SWCD shall review the plans submitted under Section 1355.06 (a) or (b) for conformance with this regulation and approve, or return for revisions with comments and recommendations for revisions.
+3. _(c)_ The Village Engineer and the Cuyahoga SWCD shall review the plans submitted under [Section 1355.06(a)][] or [(b)][Section 1355.06(b)] for conformance with this regulation and approve, or return for revisions with comments and recommendations for revisions.
 A plan rejected because of deficiencies shall receive a narrative report stating specific problems and the procedures for filing a revised plan.

 4. _(d)_ Soil disturbing activities shall not begin and zoning permits shall not be issued without an approved SWP3 or Abbreviated SWP3 and installation of